loning/the-phys/docs/psi-structum/book-1-collapse-ontology/volume-01/chapter-007-reality-shell.md

 with golden metric $g_{\phi}$ inducing natural geometry.

-## Physical Implications
+## Structural Implications

-The RealityShell explains:
+The RealityShell provides the mathematical framework for:
-- Wave function collapse location
-- Holographic principle implementation
-- Phase transition boundaries
+- Boundary structures in golden vector space
-- Information bottlenecks in nature
+- Information density maximization at critical points
+- Hierarchical organization of reality states
+- Tensor projection mechanisms

+**Note**: Connections to physical phenomena require further derivation from the foundational principles.

 ## Exercises